How to Manage Revenue Recognition in Salesforce | With Examples

 There's no standard billing schedule in Salesforce, so you'll need a custom object.

 When users populate this picklist, a flow automatically generates the billing schedules.
-Remember to tell the flow what to use as the start date for the billing schedules (the opportunity close date, for example) and to shift the schedules if the start date changes.
+Remember to inform the flow of the start date to use for the billing schedules (such as the opportunity close date) and to adjust the schedules accordingly if the start date changes.

 The result is a sequence of billing schedules linked to the opportunity and relevant products.